ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ## Terminology

-* Target variable - The variable of interest that the method is working on.
+* Target Variable - The variable of interest that the method is working on.
 * Group - How the data has been broken into subsets.
 Also know as Imputation Class.
 * Contributor - A member of the sample, identified by a unique identifier.
 * Record - A set of values for each contributor and period
-* Target period - The period currently undergoing imputation.
+* Target Period - The period currently undergoing imputation.
-* Predictive period - The period directly preceeding or succeeding the target period.
+* Predictive Period - The period directly preceeding or succeeding the target period.
-* Target record - A contributor's record in the target period.
+* Target Record - A contributor's record in the target period.
-* Predictive record - A contributor's record in the predictive period.
+* Predictive Record - A contributor's record in the predictive period.
 * Responder - A contributor who has responded to the survey within a given period.
-* link - A ratio used as part of the imputation process.
+* Link - A ratio used as part of the imputation process.

 ## Introduction